alexeyneu/tool3/readme.md

 'Build/Build Solution'

-also can be done with Visual Studio Command Prompt(command prompt after "vcvarsall.bat x86" run,can be found in VS tools) by
+also can be done with Visual Studio Command Prompt(it's a regular  command prompt with pre-run of "vcvarsall.bat x86" ,can be found in VS tools) by
 ```
 cd .\tool3
 msbuild tool3.vcxproj